beads89/pizza-parlor/README.md

 ## Description

-_This application allows a user to select between different sizes and toppings for a pizza, then displays the pizza the user created along with a cost._
+_This application allows a user to select between different sizes and toppings for a pizza.
+It then lists the ingredients and size the user input for their pizza and calculates the asssociated cost._

 ## Setup/Installation Requirements